hwaseem04/UNet/README.md

     - Then 2 by 2 Max pooling with stride 2 - downsampling step.
     - Feature channels are doubled after downsampling step
 - **Right side** (Upsampling/Expanding path)
     - First upscaled (somehow done and seems like channel dim maintained) then 2 by 2 convolution done (up convolution, which halved feature channels dim).
-(But usually on convolution x,y size changes and channel size depends on filters used)?
+(But usually on convolution x,y size changes and channel size depends on filters used)
         - [x] How does `up convolution` decrease channel width?
             - `Up convolution` in original U Net paper is done with `transposed convolution`.
             - It is similar to normal convolution but in reverse, thats all.
 So like increasing/deacreasing number of filters in usual convolution increases/decreases channel depth, the same happens here.